Exponentially Convergent Numerical Method for Abstract Cauchy Problem with Fractional Derivative of Caputo Type: Numerical Method

 In contrast to the homogeneous case, now we detect a notable growth in the experimental error as $t$ progresses, for each combination of $\alpha, N$.
 This effect is less sizable for the sub-parabolic case, depicted in \cref{fig:FCP_Ex2_ex_err_vs_t}~(\textbf{a})-(\textbf{c}), than for the sub-hyperbolic case from \cref{fig:FCP_Ex2_ex_err_vs_t}~(\textbf{d})-(\textbf{f}).
-Such phenomena can be theoretically explained by the presence of factor $t^\alpha$ in the type-dependent part of the error estimate~\eqref{eq:FCP_inhom_sol_err_est}. \FloatBarrier In order to analyze the error dependency of $N$ in the similar fashion as in \cref{ex:FCP_ex1_hom_R_eigenfunction}, we additionally plot the graphs of $\mathrm{err}_{\mathrm{ih}}(N)$ for a range of $\alpha \in [0.1, 1.9]$ in \cref{fig:FCP_Ex2_ex_err_vs_N}.
+Such phenomena can be theoretically explained by the presence of factor $t^\alpha$ in the time-dependent part of the error estimate~\eqref{eq:FCP_inhom_sol_err_est}. \FloatBarrier In order to analyze the error dependency of $N$ in the similar fashion as in \cref{ex:FCP_ex1_hom_R_eigenfunction}, we additionally plot the graphs of $\mathrm{err}_{\mathrm{ih}}(N)$ for a range of $\alpha \in [0.1, 1.9]$ in \cref{fig:FCP_Ex2_ex_err_vs_N}.
 Here, we again see notable differences between the cases of $\alpha$ being less and greater than one.
 Judging by the shape of the curves in \cref{fig:FCP_Ex2_ex_err_vs_N}~(\textbf{a}), the errors of $\wt{u}_{\mathrm{ih}}^N(t,x)$ still decay exponentially with respect to $N$ for $\alpha < 1$, but the convergence slows down faster for smaller $\alpha$ than in \cref{fig:FCP_Ex1_ex_err_vs_N}.
 This can be attributed to the influence of the additional factor $t\alpha^{-1}$ from \eqref{eq:FCP_inhom_sol_err_est} which was not present in estimate \eqref{eq:FCP_hom_sol_err_est} for the solution of the homogeneous problem.
 The exponential dependence of the accuracy on $N$ is also observed in \cref{fig:FCP_Ex2_ex_err_vs_N}~(\textbf{b}) for $\alpha>1$ and $t \in [0, 5]$.
 This time, there is no additional convergence order degradation due to $\alpha$ and the plotted graphs look almost identical to the matching graphs from \cref{fig:FCP_Ex1_ex_err_vs_N}~(\textbf{c}).
 Moreover, the reader can clearly note the impact of the larger times on the numerical stability of the method.
-This is an evidence of the method's limitations to treat only moderate values of $T$. \end{example} \FloatBarrier At this point, we presented enough experimental data to conduct a meaningful comparisons with existing numerical methods.
-We choose review \cite{Garrappa2015a} as a main comparison source because it contains error data for several modern time-stepping numerical methods applied to the linear scalar problem with the same range $\alpha \in [0.1, 1.9]$ as in the \mbox{\cref{fig:FCP_Ex2_ex_err_vs_t,fig:FCP_Ex2_ex_err_vs_N}.} The error plots in Figure 4 from \cite{Garrappa2015a} are generated using 1024 grid points in time.
-Thus, their evaluation is computationally comparable to setting $N=1023$ in the sequential version of \cref{alg:FCP_hom_sol_appr}.
-With such $N$, our method gives approximately two times more significant digits then the mentioned second order time-stepping methods, provided that the fractional parameter is not too small ($\alpha > 0.2$).
-This result improves drastically when the parallel evaluation is considered, because then the wall-time computational cost of our method is asymptotically equivalent to one step of the intrinsically sequential time-stepping numerical scheme.
-As a result, our method is favored for the problems with initial data that satisfy \cref{thm:FCP_prop_appr}, especially when computational resources are plentiful.
-On the other hand, sequential time-stepping methods \cite{Garrappa2015a,Baffet2017,Khristenko2021} may be a better choice in situations when the initial data $u_0, u_1$ are not sufficiently smooth \cite{jin2019numerical}, $\alpha$ is close to $0$ or if the computational resources are severely constrained.
+This is an evidence of the method's limitations to treat only moderate values of $T$.